tari-labs/tari-university/src/consensus-mechanisms/BFT/understanding_bft_consensus.md

 ## Background

-When considering the concept of consensus in cryptocurrency and cryptographic protocols, the Byzantine Generals Problem is often referenced - where a protocol is described as being byzantine fault tolerant (or BFT).
+When considering the concept of consensus in cryptocurrency and cryptographic protocols, the Byzantine Generals Problem is often referenced - where a protocol is described as being byzantine fault tolerant (BFT).
 This stems from an analogy, as a means to understand the problem of distributed consensus.

 **To classify Byzantine failure:**
 It is said that some node in the system, which is exhibiting Byzantine failure is a traitor node.
 The traitor can send conflicting messages, leading to an incorrect result of the calculation that the distributed system is trying to perform where the cause is a flaky or malicious node.